cjohnson1088/project_final3_johnson_caitlin/README.md

 Validator does not like the way Google fonts combines fonts in one tag.
 Validator does not like that MapQuest embedding.
 ### Outliner Issues
-The Outliner couldn't read my ribbon headers so it looks like my pages don't have an <h1>.
+The Outliner couldn't read my ribbon headers so it looks like my pages don't have an h1.
+### Console Warnings
+These are being thrown by the MapQuest iframe.
+Could not figure out why, but I know that's where it's coming from.